 In 2022 I was awarded a Juan de la Cierva-Incorporación fellowship, which is a 3-year postodoctoral grant from the Spanish Ministry of Science and Innovation.
-During the coming three years I will continue the research I started in the XTREME project.
-This will include the application of the SPHY model, including the novel channel module, to a series of case studies.
+During this period I continued the research I started in the XTREME project.
+This included the application of the SPHY model, including the novel channel module, to a series of case studies.
+Moreover, I started a new research line with a focus on large-scale impacts of climate and land use change on water resources in the Mediterranean Basin.

 CATENA 233: 107480, 2023